rogervillanueva/hikari/README.md

    Steps:

-  - Install the Sudachi WASM bindings in the web app: `pnpm --filter web add sudachi` (or vendor a compatible module and update `SUDACHI_MODULE_CANDIDATES`).
+  - Install the Sudachi WASM bindings in the web app: `pnpm --filter web add sudachi`.
+If you vendor a different Sudachi-compatible build, set `SUDACHI_MODULE` in `.env.local` to its package name so the loader tries it before the bundled defaults.
 If Sudachi is unavailable, the API route automatically falls back to the bundled Kuromoji tokenizer—install it with `pnpm --filter web add kuromoji @types/kuromoji@0.1.3` so the fallback can spin up successfully.